 README.fuchsia files are used to annotate third-party source libraries

-with some useful metadata, such as code origin, version and license.
+with some useful metadata, such as code origin, version, license, and security

 The format of these files consists of one or more directive lines, followed by unstructured description and notes.